 Balboa is the official currency of Panama.
 The national currency is at parity with the US dollar, and only US banknotes are used.
 (There are some local coins equivalent to US cents).
 There are ATMs in most towns where you can use a UK credit or debit card.
 You may have to ask your bank to authorise withdrawals before you leave the UK, and amounts may be limited, and vary from bank to bank.
 Notes can be obtained from exchange houses and also from banks which will supply advances on a debit or credit card.

 What is the time difference between Panama and the UK?

 The time difference between Panama and the UK is GMT -5 hrs.

 Combine your holiday to Panama with a visit to neighbouring Central America countries, such as wildlife-rich, slickly organised Costa Rica; and Colombia, with the northern coast of which Panama shares a swashbuckling history.

 What are the festivals, cultural and sporting events in Panama?

-Carnival, Feb-Mar.
-Celebrated with much gusto in Panama City, costumed revelry, music and dancing culminate in a big Shrove Tuesday parade.
+Carnival in Feb-Mar.
+Celebrated with much gusto in Panama City, costumed revelry, music and dancing culminate into a big Shrove Tuesday parade.

-Semana Santa, Easter.
-Celebrated throughout Panama with religious processions.
+Semana Santa is celebrated at Easter.
+It is celebrated throughout Panama with religious processions.

 Your edit for Latin American inspiration